 What will my dentist see when using the VELscope?

-Our dentist will see fluorescence patterns determine by your underlying physiological structure.
+Our dentists will see fluorescence patterns determine by your underlying physiological structure.
 Disruptions to these patterns may be an indicator of a lesion or other potential problem.

 What is tissue fluorescence?

 Tissue fluorescence is an optical phenomenon that occurs when light absorbed by human tissue re-emits that light at a different wavelength.
 This allows our dentists to see things in the tissue that would not otherwise be visible.